Trading in goods with other countries

 Contact the National Board of Trade Sweden about trade barriers

-How to report trade barriers on the National Board of Trade Sweden website (in Swedish)
+How to report trade barriers at the National Board of Trade Sweden (in Swedish)

 Contact the Swedish Customs about customs-related issues